Rafting the River Derwent is a great intro to Tassie. Water, helmet, rapids: King River Rafting has everything at the ready for fun on the water.

 Once you’ve worked up an appetite, head to Ettie’s, housed in one of Hobart’s oldest buildings.
-Settle in for an old-world wine and peruse a menu that champions Tassie’s best local produce.
-Afterwards, find yourself a chair draped in a lush polar rug at Institut Polaire for a night cap.
-It’s only a short stroll along the waterfront to MACq01 Hotel, where dark and mysterious stories are shared.
-Choose a room with a stone bath at Australia’s first storytelling hotel.
+Settle in for a new-world white and peruse a menu that champions Tassie’s local produce.
+Afterwards, slip into Institut Polaire by the waterfront for a night cap.
+It’s only a short stroll along to MACq01 Hotel, where untold stories are shared.
+Go the suite with a stone bath in Australia’s first storytelling hotel.

-Head up to Coles Bay and get a paddle in your hand – it’s kayaking time.
-They’ll give you toasty fleeces and spray jackets.
-Once you’re in your life jacket and attractive skirt, you’ll feel snug.
-The guys launch you straight off the beach into the beauty that is exploring Freycinet National Park by kayak.
+Head up to Coles Bay and get a paddle in your hand for a morning kayak.
+Freycinet Adventures provide spray jackets, attractive kayak skirt and safety gear.
+They’ll launch you straight off the beach into the beauty that is Freycinet National Park.

 Follow the paddle with a Wineglass Bay and Hazards Beach loop circuit.
-It’s a 4-5 hour, 11 km walk featuring that glorious wineglass.
-Take a winter dip if you dare!
-If worn out from your paddle, ask the kayak guides about their new Aqua Taxi offering.
-Take a cheeky ride to Hazards Beach by boat and the walk will be easy as pie.
+It’s a 4-5 hour, 11 km walk.
+If you’re worn out from your paddle, ask the kayak guides about their Aqua Taxi offering.
+Take a ride to Hazards Beach by boat and the walk will be easy as pie.

 Derby for three nights

 It’s time to leave the coast and head north to Derby.
 Got your bike?
-If not, they’ll swiftly arrange one for you.
+If not, they’ll swiftly arrange one for you in the township.
 Next, choose your trail adventure.
 Axehead perhaps?
 23 Stitches?
-That sounds painful.
 Return to Sender?
 Big Chook?
 The names of the tracks at Derby are as curious as the thrilling bends.
-In winter, the cool rush of the north-east rainforest air adds to the excitement.
+Plus, there are 20 kilometres of new green trails (easiest grade) through the rainforest to explore.

 Unlike its name, Axehead is one of the tamer options.
 Tall tree ferns and dense forest are a feature.
 It’s mainly uphill but passes Tasty Trout Falls (great to stop and catch your breath over a picnic) and views out across the Cascade River.
 Keep an eye out for stone walls built back in the day by tin miners.

 Join fellow riders tonight for a meal in the dimly-lit Weldborough Pub.
-In here the conversation is abuzz with tall riding tales, the heat is high and the steaks come large.
+In here the conversation is abuzz with tall riding tales and the steaks come large.

 Derby to Lilydale